 Q: I have recently begun getting hives and diarrhea after eating foods containing garlic (which seems to be the only common denominator).
-Is it possible to be allergic to garlic, and should I see an allergist?
+Is it possible to be allergic to garlic, and do you think I should see an allergist?

 Dr. Sharma: It is possible to be allergic to garlic, but it appears to be uncommon and only a few cases have been reported in the medical literature.

 While immediate allergic reactions to garlic are the least likely, when they occur, they can range from mild reactions, such as hives and diarrhea, to anaphylaxis.

 In several of the reported cases, there was a history of reactions after consuming raw garlic but tolerance to cooked garlic.
 This may suggest that the proteins in garlic responsible for the allergy are degraded by heat or the process of digestion.